 We do not have a formal performance-based bonus plan.
-Our employment agreements with our named executive officers provide that the executive may be eligible to earn an annual performance bonus of up to a target percentage of the executive's base salary, as described further below under the section entitled Employment Arrangements and Severance Agreements with our Named Executive Officers".
-From time to time, our board of directors or compensation committee may approve annual bonuses for our named executive officers based on individual performance, company performance or as otherwise determined to be appropriate, including up to amounts in excess of 100% of an individual's target bonus.
+Our employment agreements with our named executive officers provide that the executive may be eligible to earn an annual performance bonus of up to a target percentage of the executive's base salary, as described further below under the section entitled "-Employment Arrangements and Severance Agreements with our Named Executive Officers".
+From time to time, our board of directors or compensation committee may approve annual bonuses for our named executive officers based on individual performance, company performance or as otherwise determined to be appropriate.